regine/meltmodel/contributing.md

             $ git add radiat.c radiat.h
   * If we added a new source file, e.g. ```longwave.c``` we add that file including the header file,
-  * From here we can use ```git status``` to see the status of the repository, if we decide we'd like to undo some changes or add more changes we still can before we make our commit, but we will need to stage these changes too, with another
+  * From here we can use ```git status``` to see the status of the local repository, if we decide we'd like to undo some changes or add more changes we still can before we make our commit, but we will need to stage these changes too, with another
     ```git add``` command.